lzukw/WirelessDisplay/Scripts/README.md

 This script receives four command-line-arguments.

-The first argument ("STREAMING_TYPE") is a string indicating the method, that is used for streaming (for now: "VNC" or "FFMpeg", but new streaming-types could be added by modifying only the scripts and the [config.json]-files).
+The first argument ("STREAMING_TYPE") is a string indicating the method, that is used for streaming (for now: "VNC-Reverse" or "FFMpeg", but new streaming-types could be added by modifying only the scripts and the [config.json]-files).

 The second argument ("IP") is the IP-Address of remote computer receiving the stream.